seL4/camkes-tool/docs/index.md

   template.
 The purpose of this is to allow you to manually tweak the output of a template on the fly during compilation.

-**--profiler**
-**--profiler-log**

-> This option enables profiling of the runner's execution for the purpose of debugging compilation performance.
-The default is for no profiling.
-Valid profilers are "internal", "native" and "aggregate".
-These are respectively, basic profiling timing, fine-grained cProfile data and aggregate cProfile data.
-If you are experienced with profiling Python code, you will find "native" the most comfortable.
-Otherwise "internal" is probably more intuitive.
-The --profiler-log option can be used to redirect the profiling data to somewhere other than stdout.

 **-r**, **--resolve-imports**
 **-d**, **--dont-resolve-imports**